Whoops! There was a problem playing this video (Fixes)

 Open another window.

-If you have not been able to fix the Whoops!
-There was a problem playing this video error, maybe you can simply try by using a different window.
+Suppose you have not been able to fix the Whoops!
+There was a problem playing this video error; maybe you can use a different window.
 Follow the simple steps given below.

-• Reach to your Google Drive space and look for that video which you want to watch.
+1. Reach to your Google Drive space and look for the video you want to watch.

-• On the screen which is currently Pleating in front of you, you find a three-dotted icon, there click on the option to open in a new window.
+2. You find a three-dotted icon on the screen, which is currently Pleating in front of you.
+There, click on the option to open a new window.

-• Once you open a new window, try playing that same video.
+3. Once you open a new window, try playing that exact video.

 If this way does not work, don’t worry.
-It can be possible that this could occur due to other reasons, and therefore another way can help fix it.
+It can be possible that this could occur due to other reasons, and therefore another form can help fix it.

 Browsing Data Needs to be Erased

-Sometimes, we think the Whoops!
-There was a problem playing this video issue is huge and need a technical team to resolve it.
-But, soon, we realize that the problem is rather hidden within our system.
-The most common reason for this error can be catches or some corrupted files.
+Sometimes, we think Whoops!
+There was a problem playing this video issue is huge, and it needs a technical team to resolve it.
+But, soon realize that the problem is somewhat hidden within our system.
+The most common reason for this error is catches or corrupted files.
 To resolve this issue, you must clear all the data stored, which can be done with these steps.

-• Tap ‘Clear browsing data option and reach out to the advanced tab,
+4. Tap the ‘Clear browsing data’ option and reach out to the advanced tab.

 clear browsing data

-• Clean up all the data and tap open to restarting your specific browser.
+7. Clean up all the data and tap open to restart your specific browser.

 In any browser, you can easily follow these same steps.
-If this could not fix the issue you are facing, try the next fixing method.
+If this cannot fix your issue, try the following fixing method.

 Try Deactivating Extensions or Add-ons

-In certain cases, your browser might have an issue with its extensions and can cause Whoops!
+Sometimes, your browser might have an issue with its extensions which can cause Whoops!
 There was a problem playing this video.
 In such cases, you can try deactivating your extensions option.
 Go through the given method to fix the error.

-• On this menu button, look for an option ‘extension/add-ons.’
+3. On this menu button, look for the option ‘extension/add-ons.’

-• Finally, you can restart your browser and see if the error is finally fixed.
+5. Finally, you can restart your browser and see if the error is fixed.

 See also: 10 Ways to Fix Video Scheduler Internal Error in Windows 10